Braunstetter/menu-bundle/README.md

  {{ breadcrumbs('main_menu') }}
 ```

-Again a ready-to-be-styled markup gets rendered - divide by a caret.svg.
+A ready-to-be-styled markup gets rendered - divide by a caret.svg.

-The main difference between the `breadcrumbs` and the `menu` function is, that `breadcrumbs()` just output a menu tree
+The main difference between the `breadcrumbs()` and the `menu()` function is, that `breadcrumbs()` just output a menu tree
-line, when it contains some active route.
-Then it stops and prints this active tree leaf.
+line, as soon as it contains some active route.
+Then the iteration stops and this active tree leaf gets printed.

 ## Render menus by your own.